nanoapi/api-c/README.md

 git submodule update --init --recursive
 ```

 The project is built with CMake.
-Dependencies such as Boost and Protobuf are automatically downloaded and built using the Hunter package manager.
+Boost and Protobuf are automatically downloaded and built using the Hunter package manager, while protobuf-c is automatically built using CMake (which was pulled in using the command above)

 ### Linux

 ```
 cmake -H. -Bbuild -DHUNTER_STATUS_DEBUG=ON -Dprotobuf_BUILD_TESTS=OFF -Dprotobuf_c_BUILD_TESTS=OFF  -DCMAKE_BUILD_TYPE=Debug
 cd build && make
 ```